 Even though potato dumplings (cepelinai) were first made in Lithuania just a little over a century ago, locals still call it the most popular traditional dish.
 If you want to try this local star, head to Stikliai Tavern, which is a part of the prestigious Stikliai complex.
-If you prefer a clean and minimalistic interior and would like to try some Lithuanian fruit wines, consider visiting Queensberry.
-Pair the restaurant’s modern local dishes with local wines; there are more than 50 unique varieties to choose from.
+Ertlio Namas – unique space where refined historical Lithuanian cuisine gracefully meets modern culture and technology.
+Lithuanian historical cuisine is characterised by seasonality – people would serve the goods that could be picked in the kitchen-garden, hunted in the woods, caught in the river or lake.
 If you’re hungry at night and want to satisfy a craving for something Lithuanian, visit Amatininkai, which is located right next to the Town Hall.

 For a more rustic experience, head to the heart of the Old Town to the Old Green House to taste some traditional potato dishes, ribs or snacks with beer.
 If you’re into taking a walk after dinner, visit Belmontas to try traditional dishes in a restored authentic inn and finish things off by exploring the Pavilniai Regional Park afterwards.